Grand Forks County Property Taxes

 The median home value in Grand Forks County, North Dakota is $244,200, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in North Dakota?
+How does Grand Forks County rank for property taxes in North Dakota?

 Counties with Similar Tax Rates